LS4GAN/CollisionGAN/README.md

 3. The simplification help me to compartmentalize my understanding of the building blocks of CycleGAN.

-CLAIM: I haven't give check it very my simplification a thorough check.
+CLAIM: I haven't give my simplification a thorough check.
+So please don't trust it.

 TO-DO:
-1. I will use the `PIL` Python package to convert our npz files to images, and run the original CycleGAN in order to check whether my simplification works properly;
+1. I will use the `PIL` Python package to convert our npz files to images, and run the original CycleGAN in order to check whether my simplification works properly; I will post the image dataset when it is done.
 2. Use paired test dataset to see how the translation works.